 Lastly, just because you are on a Caribbean island, it is not appropriate to go wherever you want topless (especially as a woman).
 We did spot a topless woman sitting at Sunset Bar on Maho Beach.
 We think that was taking things a little too far.

-By the last day of our trip, we felt much more comfortable on our morning walks although we probably will not be staying at a nude beach resort anytime soon.
+By the last day of our Orient Beach vacation, we felt much more comfortable on our morning walks although we probably will not be staying at a nude beach resort anytime soon.
 Have you ever gone to a nude beach?
-We would love to hear about your experience.
+We would love to hear about your nude beach adventures.

 - It is ok for you to be at a nude beach and keep your clothes on.